LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/59-JAS.md

 <sup>24</sup> Ye see then how that by works a man is justified, and not by faith only.
 <sup>25</sup> Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent [them] out another way?
 <sup>26</sup> For as the body without the spirit is dead, so faith without works is dead also.

 ## Chapter 3

 <sup>1</sup> My brethren, be not many masters, knowing that we shall receive the greater condemnation.
 <sup>2</sup> For in many things we offend all.
 If any man offend not in word, the same [is] a perfect man, [and] able also to bridle the whole body.
-<sup>3</sup> Behold, we put bits in the horses ’ mouths, that they may obey us; and we turn about their whole body.
+<sup>3</sup> Behold, we put bits in the horses’ mouths, that they may obey us; and we turn about their whole body.
 <sup>4</sup> Behold also the ships, which though [they be] so great, and [are] driven of fierce winds, yet are they turned about with a very small helm, whithersoever the governor listeth.
 <sup>5</sup> Even so the tongue is a little member, and boasteth great things.
 Behold, how great a matter a little fire kindleth!
 <sup>6</sup> And the tongue [is] a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell.